 What’s next for Haus of Song?

-We're working on letting more and more women know us on a global scale.
+We're working on getting more and more women know us on a global scale.
 Focusing on both domestic and international expansion as we've been receiving a lot of interest prior and after our NYFW showcase, we could definitely see the strong potential for our brand to flourish.
 We are looking into opening our very first flagship store in Sydney within the next year also.
 Just taking one step at a time.
 We just can't wait to see more and more women wearing our sustainable and ethical label and feeling empowered in it.

 Haus of Song embodies the People and Your Local values.
 Shop Haus of Song here on Ethi.